Dual Diagnosis & Co-Occurring Disorders | Overview, Risk Factors, Signs & Treatment

 During the past decade, a lot of attention was spent studying and exploring the concept of “dual disorders,” or co-occurring disorders.
 Having co-occurring disorders means having addictive disorders in conjunction with other psychiatric disorders, such as depression, schizophrenia, anxiety, or other mental illnesses and conditions.
 Because one disorder can mask symptoms of the other, it is difficult to determine which came first and to diagnose.
 However, both disorders seriously affect the ability of a person to function effectively and responsibly in daily life.

 The scientists prove a strong link between substance use disorder and other mental health disorders.
 Both conditions often overlap.
 These may include genetics and environmental factors, such as exposure to trauma, making a person more likely to develop these issues.
 Mental illness can lead to substance abuse as a way of coping with symptoms.
-This concept is often called “self-medicating.”
-However, that label may be misleading because while substance use can mask symptoms, it may also at the same time exacerbate symptoms in both the short and long terms.
+This concept is often called “self-medicating”.
+However, that label may be misleading.
+While substance use can mask symptoms, it may also at the same time exacerbate symptoms in both the short and long terms.
 Substance use can cause changes in brain areas disrupted by mental health disorders, increasing the developing signs of a mental disease that affects that brain.
-The areas of the brain affected by substance use seem to correlate with areas also associated with impulse-control, mood, anxiety disorders, and schizophrenia.
+The brain areas affected by substance use seem to correlate with areas associated with impulse control, mood, anxiety disorders, schizophrenia.

-The symptoms of dual disorders include those often found with a drug or alcohol use disorder and those indicative of a specific mental health disorder.
+The symptoms of dual disorders include those often found with a drug or alcohol use disorder.
+And also those indicative of a specific mental health disorder.

 - Strange, risky behavior, exaggerated expressions of sadness, fear, worry, or anger, bouncing between highs and lows